National Herbarium of Victoria

 Librarian, Sally Stewart

-The National Herbarium encourages people with an interest in plants to submit good quality, well-preserved specimens with adequate field notes.
+Royal Botanic Gardens Victoria encourages people with an interest in plants to submit good quality, well-preserved specimens with adequate field notes to the Herbarium.
 Incomplete or poorly preserved specimens with inadequate collecting data can be difficult to determine with confidence.
 There are guidelines for the preparation and submission of voucher specimens.
 Note that a permit is required to collect plants or plant material from public land.
-MEL will not accept any material collected without a valid permit.
+The Herbarium will not accept any material collected without a valid permit.